 We specialize in “The 5 Vital Protections” that most everyone needs but many forget.
 The insurance companies don’t promote these Vital Protections since the payoffs are so high compared to the low monthly rates.

-In today’s totally challenging world, it’s a great idea to get everything you can insured.
+In today’s challenging world, it’s a great idea to get everything in your life insured.
 You can’t have too much protection.
 Be Smart!
 Let your Policy pay those bills.

 Identity Coverage: Everyone is amazed at the low monthly rates HERE compared to the massive costs of not being protected.
-Online identity thieves target those on fixed incomes and those whose income is going up.
-Get the $1,000,000 protection for the best peace of mind.
+Are you on a fixed income?
+Or is your income going up?
+Online identity thieves are targeting both.
+Get the $1,000,000 protection peace of mind now!

-Home Appliance Protection: Make sure your Home Appliances and systems are covered in the event they suddenly go on the blink!
-Even though many repairs run into the thousands, with monthly rates this low HERE, it’s great to have a policy to help with the extra costs.
+Home Appliance Protection: Make sure your Home Appliances and systems are covered in case they suddenly decide to go on the blink!
+Many repairs can run into thousands, but with monthly rates this low HERE, it’s great to have a policy to cover those costs.